swatipbk1/SBA-316-DOM-Project/User Task manager application web page/Task_Manager/Readme.md

 Implemented: Used appendChild to add new task elements to the task list.
 Use the DocumentFragment interface or HTML templating with the cloneNode method:

-Not implemented: Templating with DocumentFragment or cloneNode was not explicitly used in this example.
-Modify the HTML or text content of at least one element in response to user interaction using innerHTML, innerText, or textContent:

 Implemented: Modified the HTML content of tasks in response to user clicks.
 Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties: